fuerza-studio/frontend-challenge/README.md

 - [Requirements](#requirements)

 ## The challenge
 This challenge will test your skills as a front-end developer to work with the biggest CMS on the web, WordPress.
-Some HTML are already included as they are what WP itselv delivers by default, so they cannot be changed.
+Some HTML are already included as they are what WP itself delivers by default, so they cannot be changed.

 ### What we need to be done
 Develop the proposed layout with the **maximum** fidelity possible (we care a lot about the quality of delivery) and with a clean and reusable code.

+### Deadline
+We expect that you deliver this challenge around of 7 days.

 ### Layout
 You can find the layout [here](https://www.figma.com/file/VDkvi1LXOp0lLCPg91tfAW/Front-end-Test?node-id=0%3A1&t=0ZPK70iy8ZhsvPhG-0).